Humour in translation: Semantic overlap

-The interlocutor's erroneous choice of word removed instead of confiscated results in accidental humor in the context as shown in the example above.
+The interlocutor's erroneous choice of word removed instead of confiscated results in accidental humour in the context as shown in the example above.
 Semantically, removed is a commonly used word to express the action ‘take away’ and both are related in terms of sense.
 Removed thus may be used as a superordinate form that includes the action of taking away.
 The humorous aspect of this situation is intensified by the strong use of word removed in the phrase have their balls removed, which suggests an orchidectomy (removal of the testicles) instead of the much less extreme action of confiscation.
-With the overlapping of semantics, the intended message is thus misinterpreted and accidental humor is resulted.
+With the overlapping of semantics, the intended message is thus misinterpreted and accidental humour results.

 Lexico-semantic clusterings can result in paradigmatic errors.
 It reflects the relations between related words and expressions, which is mainly of paradigmatic relations.
-The humor above is triggered by the translated text consisting of a script-switch trigger, which then results in the double reading.
+The humour above is triggered by the translated text consisting of a script-switch trigger, which then results in the double reading.
 The irony is not lost in the contexts provided.

 Lexical gaps (Pragmatics)

-Lexical gaps concerns words or phrases having no direct translation in any given language.
+Lexical gaps concerns words or phrases having no direct translation in any given language (Untranslatability).

 Humor, then, results from the interlocutor's inability to grasp the lexical gaps in the target language and linguistic representations may either be over generalised or under-generalised to the point of absurdity.